What I learnt at Talking Mats training

 I think Talking Mats will be a great resource for helping people to plan and to determine priorities for life goals and activities – particularly with the roll out of the NDIS.
 Use of a Talking Mat focuses the participant’s attention and reduces memory demands.
 It also allows the person the time to process information and to respond in their own time.

 It improves the quality of information because it gives control to the person being interviewed and provides a structured framework for open questions.
-And it allows for the personalization of information relating to relevant and important life issues.
+And it allows for personalised information relating to relevant and important life issues.

 Bronwen Jones and Libby Brownlie undertook the inaugural Foundation Training Course with me that was run by Tracey Bode at Zyteq.
 Tracey currently is the only qualified Talking Mats facilitator in Australia.
 Tracey and her colleagues at Talking Mats in Scotland are hoping to grow the facilitator base in Australia, which is really good news.